noahpace124/pyrpg/README.md

 Things to work on:
-adding racial interactions with enemies of the same race
->>add xp to noncombat events
-fix level up system/implement level rewards implement saving and loading with the player class adding more locations adding more content
+change menus from inquirer to a,b,c... system (pyrogue.py and character_creation.py complete) add size to races for event choices and skills add racial passives to races (condition.type = 'passive') adding racial interactions with enemies of the same race implement level up rewards system based on classes implement saving and loading with the player class implement a crafting system adding more locations adding more content